Domab, Isfahan: History

 Haj Hassan Domabi, said to be the son of Moheb, led the settlers of Domab to purchase the land from Dehagh.
 They registered the settlement as a village in the division of Isfahan.

 Haj Hassan implemented the construction of foundation plans for the settlement, a local bath, and a mosque.
 Eventually, for the establishment of security in the region, a large castle was constructed, presumed to be the largest castle in the region.
 Although smaller castles had existed prior to this one, the new castle provided additional security against highwaymen and plunderers.

 A few decades after this, there were internal problems in the village, due to arguments between the Mirzabi tribe and the Mohebi tribe.
 Externally, there were issues too; the main reasons for these arguments were economic, but also social issues as well.
 Lack of water and ownership rights on land contributed to these problems, but on these issues, the Mirzabi and the Mohebi banded together to defend the village.

-There is a historical story about Domabian people that tells there were all with tails after the fight with Mongoliasm; However it is not true.